bresends/help/html_css/css_box_model.md

     align-items: flex-start; /* Items align to the top of the container. */
     align-items: flex-end; /* Items align to the bottom of the container. */
-    align-items: center; /* Items align at the vertical center of the container. */ align-items:baseline; /* Items display at the baseline of the container. */
+    align-items: center; /* Items align at the vertical center of the container. */
+    align-items: baseline; /* Items display at the baseline of the container. */
     align-items: stretch; /* Items are stretched to fit the container. */

 }
 ```

+## flex-direction

+div{
+    display: flex;

+    flex-direction: row; /* Items are placed the same as the text direction. */
+    flex-direction: row-reverse; /* Items are placed opposite to the text direction. */
+    flex-direction: column; /* Items are placed top to bottom. */
+    flex-direction: column-reverse; /* Items are placed bottom to top. */

+}